auchers/data-visualization-thesis/nyc-data-playground/README.md

 ### Database Information

 To get MongoDB running, run `mongod`.
-Then, in a separate terminal window run `mondo` to get the mongo shell.
+Then, in a separate terminal window run `mongo` to get the mongo shell.

 ### Ensuring Spatial Index